Luke-zhang-04/DeStagnate/README.md

     render = () => Counter.createElement("div")
     render = () => this.createElement("div")

     // Alternatively, you can use JSX.
-You will need a tranpiler, though render = () => <div></div>
+You will need a tranpiler, though. render = () => <div></div>

 }